fhirfactory/pegacorn-communicate-matrix-react-sdk/feature-communicate-list.md

 There was no evidence of anything in codebase in setting to mention this was available in web.
 Send voice messages
 There was no evidence of anything in codebase in setting to mention this was available in web.

 ### Feature: 188664
-Web: As an Authenticated Practitioner, I should be able to personalise the Help & About Settings, so that I can control certain system behaviors that will maximise my user experience
+Web: As an Authenticated Practitioner, I should be able to personalise the Help & About Settings, so that I can control certain system behaviors that will maximise my user experience.
 FAQ
 Display FAQS
 User Setting doc mentions about making FAQ title is displayed but bot is hidden which would otherwise lead to element's help page.